Patrick Vieira scored a goal so silkily futile, it sums up Wenger’s Arsenal

 But the season didn’t end there.
-They dusted themselves off, won 16 of their remaining 23 Premier League fixtures to finish ahead of Manchester United but behind the new-monied, newly-Mourinhoed Chelsea, and showed a winning resolve to come out on top in a turgid FA Cup final against their old adversaries in Sir Alex Ferguson’s side – their final honour for almost a decade.
+They dusted themselves off, won 16 of their remaining 23 Premier League fixtures to finish ahead of Manchester United but behind the new-monied, newly-Mourinhoed Chelsea, and showed the mental resolve to come out on top in a turgid FA Cup final against their old adversaries in Fergie’s side – what proved to be Arsenal’s final honour for almost a decade.

 The man who had the nerve to score the winning penalty in the FA Cup was the same man who calmly finished such a beautiful move against Liverpool.